composer22/ringo-mundo/README.md

 }

 ```
+The *index&mask is the same as index % size.

-For a more complex example of a Disruptor pattern, which demonstrates mutiplexing and chained consumers, please see disruptor_test.go.
+For a more complex example, see the Disruptor pattern, which demonstrates mutiplexing and chained consumers (disruptor_test.go).

 ## Building